CLIENT’S PERSONAL DATA

 - Right to erasure - a right to require CPM to erase a client’s personal data

-If the client wishes to exercise any of these rights, he/she shall contact the usual CPM contact/administrator who will provide with further information on how to exercise these rights.
+If the client wishes to exercise any of these rights, he/she shall contact the usual CPM contact/administrator who will provide further information on how to exercise these rights.

 Right to lodge a complaint